Empower Your Practice

 Total Monthly Cost£335£215

-This comparison reveals that whilst the Xero inventory module appears cheaper at the subscription level, the practice actually spends £120 per month more when accounting for labour costs and opportunity costs.
-The dedicated system's higher subscription price is more than offset by automation that eliminates manual reconciliation, reduces stock-outs through real-time tracking and automated reordering, and streamlines compliance reporting.
+This comparison reveals that whilst the Xero inventory module appears cheaper at the subscription level, the practice actually spends £120 per month more when accounting for labour and opportunity costs.
+The dedicated system's higher subscription price is more than offset by automation that eliminates manual reconciliation, reduces stock-outs through real-time tracking, and streamlines compliance reporting.

 Cash flow benefits also favour dedicated systems.
 Generic accounting tools record stock values but don't optimise ordering patterns or highlight slow-moving inventory tying up working capital.
 Medical-specific platforms analyse usage patterns, identify which consumables are essential versus rarely used, and recommend optimal reorder quantities that balance service levels against cash tied up in inventory.